mtlynch/mtlynch.io/content/retrospectives/2022/08/index.md

 ## Highlights

-- My blog post about redesigning the TinyPilot website became my second most popular of all time
+- My blog post about redesigning the TinyPilot website became my second most popular article of all time
 - I'm exploring ways to preserve more knowledge on my blog
 - I've lowered TinyPilot's prices in an effort to reduce inventory